-Paula "Apple" Ong, AMFT (#12818)
+Paula Ong, AMFT (#12818)

 Hello!
 I am grateful you found me here.
 Thank you for taking the time to read around to learn more about me and how I work as a therapist.